linz/postgresql-tableversion/doc/table_version.md

 - does not exist
 - is already versioned
-- does not have a unique non-compostite integer, bigint, text or varchar column
+- does not have a unique non-composite integer, bigint, text or varchar column

 **Notes**